-Growing Blue Fescue
+How to Grow Blue Fescue

 In cold climates, blue fescue grass often turns brown in winter, but many growers leave it standing to help protect the roots from cold.
 Cut back the foliage in early spring to within a few inches of the ground.
 This will help make room for the new grass blades and will improve the look of the plant.
-Elijah Blue is often said to be short-lived, but you can divide it every few years to keep rejuvenating it.

 Mulching with a 3-inch layer of bark mulch or other organic material is advisable, especially when fostering the growth of young plants.
 Mulch helps to conserve moisture in the soil and suppress weed growth.
 It eventually decomposes and releases nutrients into the soil (at which time you can replace the old mulch with a new batch).